bloominstituteoftechnology/Precourse/Lesson6-JS-III/homework/feynman-writing-prompt.md

 ## What are arrays?

-Generally, we assign one 'thing', or value, to a variable, like a name, or a number, or simple operation.
+Generally, we assign one 'thing' to a variable, like a name, or a number, or simple operation.
 This is good a lot of the time, but sometimes we might have a list of names, or a bunch of numbers we want to add together.
 Typing all that every time you want a function to do operations on these values would be a bit too much.
 But even putting each value into a variable would be tiresome too:

 ```js
 let strA = "No";